 Silva is captured and brought back to the UK but, hacking into the security system, he soon escapes into the London Underground system.
 Bond pursues him from ‘Temple’ station, on the District and Circle Lines, to ‘Embankment’.
-While there are brief shots of the exteriors of both these stations, the stairways and platforms were filmed in a disused section of Charing Cross Underground Station, on the Strand.
+While there are brief shots of the exteriors of both these stations, the stairways and platforms were filmed in the disused Jubilee Line section of Charing Cross Underground Station, on the Strand.
 This locale is fast becoming a screen favourite, having previously been used as ‘Waterloo’ station in The Bourne Ultimatum.

 It’s back to Pinewood and the famously huge 007 Stage for the underground chamber into which the tube train crashes.
 Two full size train carriages, each weighing seven tons, were built for the sequence which was so risky it had to be filmed with remotely operated cameras, ten of which covered the stunt from various angles.

 Skyfall filming location: 007 races toward the site of the hearing: Whitehall, Westminster, London

 Unscathed, Bond finally emerges from Westminster Station and sprints along Whitehall in a desperate attempt to get to M and the parliamentary hearing before the vengeful Silva.